 • the incremental increase in ticket prices;

-• the increase of the number of retail outlets and introduction of interactive platforms.
+• the increase of the number of retail outlets and the introduction of interactive platforms.

-In a relatively short period in time the Lottery industry appears to have been transformed into a gambling network …to the point, where it needs to address issues of Responsible Gaming and Problem Gambling
+In a relatively short period in time the Lottery industry appears to have been transformed into a gambling network …at a level in which it has needed to address issues of Responsible Gaming and Problem Gambling

 As revenues to the State decline and the distance between Lottery and Commercial Gaming Operators became smaller, so have Governments moved towards:

 • the development of a new regulatory framework;